-- This chart shows the total number of claims for damages made to date by accident quarter, along with the expected IBNR claims by accident quarter.
+- This chart shows the total number of claims for damages made to date by accident quarter, along with the expected incurred but not reported (IBNR) claims by accident quarter.
 The chart includes both non-minor claims with whole person impairment (WPI) less than or equal to 10 percent, WPI greater than 10 percent as well as claims with undetermined WPI - During the December 2021 valuation, the estimated proportion of not at-fault non-minor claims that are expected to lodge a claim for damages has been revised from previously assumed lodgement rates, resulting in a reduction in ultimate claims, particularly for earlier accident years.
 At the June 2022 valuation, selected lodgement rates remain roughly the same as the December 2021 valuation, at approximately 70% for accident year 2018, 80% for accident year 2019 and 85% for accident years 2020 and 2021.
 Selections ranging from 87% 93% have also been adopted for quarters impacted by COVID-19 lockdowns as these quarters have been observed to have a higher mix of high injury severity claims and are therefore more likely to lodge a damages claim.
-These updated selections reflect the current emerging damages claims experience however they remain highly uncertain and will continue to be monitored and updated as required - As of September 2022 reporting quarter, ultimate damages claims have been revised to include 'Other' damages claims (i.e. expected damages claims lodgements which are not categorised as not at-fault non-minor and ultimately may or may not be eligible for damages settlements) - ▶ For the first accident year, ~91% of expected claims for damages have been lodged - Ultimate expected claims for accident quarter 2021Q3 has experienced a large reduction due to decreased exposure from the COVID-19 lockdown.
-Ultimate claims for accident quarters 2021Q4 to 2022Q3 are expected to increase but remain below pre-COVID-19 lockdown periods - Excluding accident quarters affected by COVID-19, approximately 700 900 claims are expected to be incurred per accident quarter.
+These updated selections reflect the current emerging damages claims experience however they remain highly uncertain and will continue to be monitored and updated as required - For the first accident year, ~99% of expected claims for damages have been lodged - Ultimate expected claims for accident quarter 2021Q3 has experienced a large reduction due to decreased exposure from the COVID-19 lockdown.
+Ultimate claims for accident quarters 2021Q4, 2020Q1 and 2022Q2 are expected to return to levels similar to accident quarters before the recent COVID-19 lockdown - Excluding accident quarters affected by COVID-19, approximately 700 900 claims are expected to be incurred per accident quarter.

-Claim numbers At-fault claims - transitions by reporting quarter
+At-fault claims - transitions by reporting quarter

 - The chart above shows the number of claims that transition in and out of the at-fault claims model by reporting quarter.
 Either claims are newly reported ('New claims'), transition in from an alternative claim type ('Trans in') or transition out to an alternative claim type ('Trans out') - When a claim is initially reported, for the purposes of our modelling, it is categorised as a 'not at-fault, unknown severity' claim, until the fault status and minor injury assessment is determined by the insurer.
 This is due to the vast majority of claims being eventually determined as not at-fault.
-Similarly, any minor or non-minor claims with undetermined fault status are initially categorised as not at-fault, and assumptions are made as to how many will eventually transition to an at-fault status - Around 130 new claims are assigned to 'at-fault' within the first quarter of the claim being reported for reporting quarters up to 2020Q1 - From reporting quarters 2020Q2 to 2021Q3, new claims are lower than previously observed, sitting at around 30 60 claims.
-This may be a combined effect of operational delay in determining fault status by the insurers, as well as reduced claims volume during the two main COVID-19 lockdown periods in 2020 2021 - Reporting quarters 2021Q4 to 2022Q3 have seen an increase in new claims compared to previous quarters, but this remains lower than pre-COVID-19 levels - > There are also some claims (< 100 per quarter) which transition out of at-fault into other claim types.
+Similarly, any minor or non-minor claims with undetermined fault status are initially categorised as not at-fault, and assumptions are made as to how many will eventually transition to an at-fault status - Around 130 new claims are assigned to 'at-fault' within the first quarter of the claim being reported for accident quarters up to 2020Q1 - From reporting quarters 2020Q2 to 2021Q3, new claims are lower than previously observed, sitting at around 30 60 claims.
+This may be a combined effect of operational delay in determining fault status by the insurers, as well as reduced claims volume during the two main COVID-19 lockdown periods in 2020 2021 - Reporting quarters 2021Q4 2022Q2 have seen an increase in new claims compared to previous quarters, but this remains lower than pre-COVID-19 levels - There are also some claims (< 100 per quarter) which transition out of at-fault into other claim types.

-Claim numbers Not at-fault minor claims - transitions by reporting quarter
+Not at-fault minor claims - transitions by reporting quarter